freetonik/rakhim.org/content/blog/fastmail-setup-with-emacs-mu4e-and-mbsync-on-macos.md

 By default, when you mark a message to be deleted, mu4e will apply the "Trashed" flag.
 Fastmail automatically destroys the messages flagged this way, as per IMAP standard.
 Unfortunately, there is no way to disable Fastmail from doing that.

 Instead of total deletion, I want to move messages to the "Trash" folder.
 I can simply use "move" command of mu4e, but it'd be nicer to use `d` button (deletion) for that.
 The following piece of elisp remaps the `d` button to "move to Trash folder" action.
-This way, neither mu4e nor Fastmail destroys the message.
+This way, neither mu4e nor Fastmail destroy the message.

 ```emacs-lisp
 (fset 'my-move-to-trash "mTrash")